2005 North Indian Ocean cyclone season: Cyclonic Storm Baaz

 An area of convection formed on November 26 in the eastern Bay of Bengal within an area of moderate wind shear.
 As the shear decreased, the convection organized about a developing circulation.
 On November 27, the JTWC classified the system as Tropical Cyclone 07B, and the next day, the IMD classified it as a depression.
 That day, the agency quickly upgraded it to Cyclonic Storm Baaz.
+(Note: The name Baaz (Arabic: باز, [baːz]) was contributed by Oman and means "hawk" in Arabic.)
 By that time, the storm was moving steadily westward due to a ridge to the north.
 On November 29, the IMD estimated peak 3 minute winds of 85 km/h.
 Increasing wind shear weakened Baaz on December 1, in conjunction with the storm turning to the west-northwest.
 The storm quickly deteriorated, and the IMD downgraded it to a remnant low on December 2, the same day that the JTWC issued their final advisory.
 The remnants continued to the west, eventually crossing the Indian coast north of Pondicherry on December 3.

 The precursor to the storm brought heavy rainfall to southern Thailand, reaching 417 mm in Ko Samui.
 The rains killed 11 people in the country and caused ฿400 million (Thai baht, US$10 million) in damage.
 The remnants also dropped heavy rainfall in southern India, with a daily peak of 310 mm in Tambaram.
 The rains flooded several villages in Tamil Nadu, killing 11 people.